- SimVisa

 Benefits of Adjustment of Status

-- Legal Status: Adjustment of status permits you to pursue legal residency while within the United States.
+- Legal status: Adjustment of status permits you to pursue legal residency while being physically present in the United States.

 Adjustment of Status Process